Accurate information about impending or actual threats or emergencies can literally mean the difference between life and death.

 - The Emergency homepage (www.virginia.edu/emergency) displays a box with the test message.

 - Siren – indicates that there is an imminent threat to the University community.
 If you are outside and hear the siren and audible announcement, follow the announced instructions.
 If the audible announcement cannot be understood, immediately check your cell phone and email for a UVA Alert message or go to UVA's Emergency Homepage for information on the emergency.
 For those without access to electronic communication devices, follow your department’s emergency protocols.

 - Internal public address system announcements – announces emergency information in buildings and locations where public address systems are available.

-- Twitter - alerts are automatically sent to the account of the Office of Safety and Emergency Preparedness: @UVASafety.
+- Twitter - alerts are automatically sent to the account of UVA Emergency Management: @UVASafety.